 Posts by Juan Pablo Cardenas

 Kiran is a PhD student at the University of Groningen, The Netherlands.
 Her work involves understanding the microbiome of Drosophila suzukii.
-Kiran is interested in host-microbe interactions and specifically in insect-endosymbionts, and science writing.
+Kiran is interested in host-associated microbiomes and science writing.

 Posts by Kiran Gurung